awesomeWM/awesome/docs/03-declarative-layout.md

 ## Creating and placing widgets using the declarative style

 The examples below explain in detail how to use the declarative layout system.
-The imperative system is quite self explanatory and the respective widget API documentation should be enough for most.
+The imperative system is quite self-explanatory and the respective widget API documentation should be enough for most.

 ### A simple layout